'Unai is the right man for the job' - Arsenal offer Emery vote of confidence | Goal.com

 “We never take our fantastic support for granted.
 We hope we can all stick together and get behind the team in this challenging period, as together we are stronger.”

-Emery will look at Arsenal's next two Premier League fixtures as opportunities to turn his side's form around as they take on the division's bottom two sides in Southampton and Norwich City.
+Emery will look at Arsenal's next two Premier League fixtures as opportunities to turn his side's form around as they take on the division's bottom two teams in Southampton and Norwich City.

 A Europa League meeting with Eintracht Frankfurt is sandwiched between at the Emirates Stadium, with last season's runners-up requiring a point to secure qualification for the knockout stages.